 Evaluating a Law Firm's Commitment to Pro Bono

 The best way to learn about a firm's commitment to pro bono is by talking with other attorneys at the firm — both partners and associates.
-While you may not want to ask about pro bono during your on-grounds interview, you can find out more about the firm’s pro bono commitment in its on-grounds hospitality suite or during your call-back interviews.
-Ask for a copy of the firm’s written pro bono policy.
-If you never ask about pro bono you may find yourself working for a firm that is not a good match for you.
+While you may decide not to ask about pro bono during your on-grounds interview, you can find out more about the firm’s pro bono commitment in its on-grounds hospitality suite or during your call-back interview.
+Be sure to ask for a copy of the firm’s written pro bono policy.

 1. How is the firm's pro bono program structured?

 - Is there a full-time coordinator? (if so, ask to talk to this person)